Aurélien Capoue

-Aurélien Jacques Capoue (born 28 February 1982) is a French former professional footballer who played as a midfielder.
+Aurélien Jacques Capoue (born 28 February 1982) is a French former professional footballer who played as a left midfielder.

 International career

 Capoue made his debut for Guadeloupe at the CONCACAF Gold Cup Finals in June 2007 against Haiti.
 He has been called up to the Guadeloupe squad for the 2009 CONCACAF Gold Cup.

 Personal life

-Capoue's younger brother, Étienne, is also a professional footballer, who currently plays for Villarreal.
+Capoue's younger brother, Étienne, is also a professional footballer, who most recently played for Villarreal.